 Celebrities such as Jimmy Carr, used the K2 tax scheme.
 130 Premier League stars came unstuck with the Kingsbridge scheme.
 At a less lofty level, Employee Benefit Trusts have been used (with or without gold bullion or platinum sponge).

 Employees selling the schemes have earned huge bonuses, and professional firms introducing them to clients, have earned commissions.
-However, the companies creating the schemes might not be around when HMRC investigate the users of the schemes, and when tax, plus penalties, plus interest get charged retrospectively.
+However, the companies making huge profits, creating the schemes might not be around when HMRC investigate the users of the schemes, and when tax, plus penalties, plus interest get charged retrospectively.

 So, back to R&D tax credits.
 I am not for one moment levelling accusations at R&D tax specialists.
 Nor at fellow professionals who refer them to clients.
 I have though, heard of instances of companies who have claimed R&D tax credits that I would be uncomfortable about if they were for our clients.